CdTCzech/AdventOfCode2016/README.md

 # Advent of Code 2016
-My solutions of Advent of Code 2016 in modern C++.
+My solutions of Advent of Code 2016 in C++.

-Currently tested in Visual Studio 2017 Update 9.
+Tested in Visual Studio 2019 Preview 1.

 ### Third party libraries I'm using:
 MD5 library from http://www.zedwood.com/article/cpp-md5-function .